ABC Radio Hobart: Breakfast presenters

 Bob Curé OAM is believed to be the longest serving Breakfast presenter at the station, starting at 7ZR in 1967 and retiring in 1997.
 He died in 2014.

 Ric Paterson took over Breakfast from Curé, hosting the show until his own retirement in 2006.
 In 2003, Sir Guy Green named Paterson as Tasmanian of the Year, in part due to his involvement in establishing the ABC's annual Giving Tree appeal.

 Upon his retirement, Paterson was replaced on Breakfast with Andy Muirhead who began hosting the show on 29 January 2007.
 Muirhead's radio career came to an abrupt end in 2010 when he was charged with accessing child pornography.
 He was immediately stood down from the ABC and in 2012, he pleaded guilty to the charges, blaming his roles as ABC Hobart's Breakfast presenter and as host of the national ABC TV show Collectors as the reason he was driven to look at child pornography as a way to "relax".
 He was sentenced to a total of ten months in prison.
 He was released early in January 2013 and placed on the Tasmanian sex offenders register until 2018.

 After Muirhead's sudden exit from the station in June 2010, the breakfast program was temporarily taken over by Michael Veitch who had joined the station earlier in the year as Afternoons presenter before Ryk Goddard was permanently appointed to the position in 2011.

 Goddard continues to host Breakfast from Monday to Thursday each week.
 In November 2022, the ABC found Goddard had breached their editorial standards for accuracy after making inaccurate comments on Breakfast about Gina Rinehart and her father Lang Hancock.

 Transmission

 It currently broadcasts on 936 kHz on the AM band.
 Originally the station broadcast on 1160 kHz, in 1953 switched to 940 kHz, and in 1978 to the present frequency.

 ABC Radio Hobart also operates a low power repeater station covering the Orford and Triabunna area where the AM signal is received poorly.
 This service broadcasts from Moreys Hill, Triabunna using the FM band on a frequency of 90.5 MHz.
 ABC Northern Tasmania simulcasts ABC Radio Hobart's programming when not airing local shows for their region.

-ABC Radio Hobart is also carried on Hobart's National DAB Multiplexer's.
+ABC Radio Hobart is also carried on Hobart's National DAB Multiplexers.
 Transmission sites are at the Broadcast Australia Facility on Mt Wellington and Broadcast Australia's White Rock site.
 The DAB service varies slightly from the AM/FM version as most of the sport content is carried on national DAB sister station ABC Sport.